Frederick Challener: Early years

 Challener was born in Whetstone, Middlesex, England.
-His father was the cabinetmaker, Edwin Challener.
 His family moved to Canada in 1870, but returned to England in 1876 where Frederick attended school, then came back to Canada permanently in 1883.
 He worked as an office boy for a business firm and drew individuals he saw from a window.
 Artist and photographer, John Arthur Fraser, of the Notman and Fraser firm, recognized his talent and paid for him to attend the Ontario School of Art at night (from 1884 to 1886).
-Afterwards, Challener studied at the Toronto Art Students League (1885-1889) and privately with George Agnew Reid for some years from 1890 on while working for the Toronto Lithographing Company.
+Afterwards, Challener studied at the Toronto Art Students' League (1885-1889) and privately with George Agnew Reid for some years from 1890 on while working for the Toronto Lithographing Company.
+Challener was a teenager when studying with Reid, but the two went on to become lifelong friends and colleagues.
 After five years there, he became a newspaper artist and worked as a full-time artist thereafter.